Michael Carrick, Man United advantage can help Middlesbrough win Championship race for Ryan Giles replacement: Opinion

 According to Football Insider, the Red Devils are ready to loan Williams out for the 2023/24 campaign and a host of Championship clubs are interested.

-Boro are the first to be named as a potential suitor as transfer journalist Ekrem Konur has reported that they're monitoring his situation.
+Boro are the first to be named as a potential suitor as reports have emerged indicating that they're monitoring his situation.

 It is said there is "a growing stampede" among Championship clubs concerning Williams but in Carrick, the Riverside outfit have a clear advantage.